Technologicat/mcpyrate/README.md

   - IPython extension `mcpyrate.repl.iconsole`.
 Import, define and use macros in an IPython session.
   - See [full documentation of the REPL system](doc/repl.md).

+- **Run-time compiler access**.
+  - Expand, compile and run macro-enabled code snippets on the fly.
+  - Accepts source code and AST inputs.
+(Use quasiquotes to conveniently create ASTs.)
+  - Dynamically created code snippets support all the same features as importing code from a source file on disk.
+  - See [full documentation of the compiler](doc/compiler.md).
+Examples can be found in [mcpyrate/test/test_compiler.py](mcpyrate/test/test_compiler.py).

 - **Testing and debugging**.
   - Statement coverage is correctly reported by tools such as [`Coverage.py`](https://github.com/nedbat/coveragepy/).
   - Macro expansion errors are reported at macro expansion time, with use site traceback.